gozoinks/gozoinks.github.io/index.md

 <body>

 <h1>Setup Notes</h1>
-<p>Working with ZFS and Solaris-like systems for fun and profit.</p>
+<p>Notes from working with ZFS and Solaris-like systems for fun and profit, by John Burwell.</p>

 <h2>Posts</h2>